dariye/blog/_posts/a-case-for-progressive-web-applications.md

 At [Andela](http://andela.com/what-we-do) we’re constantly mulling over how to best empower the next generation of technology leaders.
 As we expand through the continent of Africa, finding some of the most talented individuals, we’re always looking for better ways to reach them.
 Luckily I’m part of the team–Marketing Tech–rebuilding our website to adhere to the accessibility standards progressive web apps are setting and of which I’ve made a case for in this post.

-In the next chapter, Part 2, we’ll build a simple progressive web application.
-Here’s a quick teaser:

 You can quickly begin progressive enhancements by: